-- Have a current business license issued by the state, county or city government. - Be financially solvent. - Complete initial and annual training requirements set forth in DDSD Policy and periodic training updates and supplemental requirements as issued by DDSD. - Adhere to Quality Improvement (QI) strategies as required per the waiver service standards and DDSD Waiver Provider Agreement. - Maintain records in accordance with waiver standards.
+- Have a current business license issued by the state, county or city government. - Be financially solvent. - Complete initial and annual training requirements set forth in DDSD Policy and periodic training updates and supplemental requirements as issued by DDSD.

+- Adhere to Quality Improvement (QI) strategies as required per the waiver service standards and DDSD Waiver Provider Agreement. - Must have proof of records being maintained in accordance with waiver standards.